Statistical Guarantees for Reasoning Probes on Looped Boolean Circuits: Interpretation and proof strategy of main theorem

+\paragraph{Geometric control via graph diameter.} The generalization bound in Theorem~\ref{thrm:main_result} is governed by the diameter of the induced metric on the computation graph.
+For looped $\nu$-ary trees, this diameter is, up to constants, determined by the tree height and enters the concentration bounds directly.
+This suggests that, for more general looped strongly connected computation graphs, the underlying digraph diameter may similarly control statistical efficiency.

-\paragraph{Uniform graph-size-independent generalization rates} The analysis underlying Theorem~\ref{thrm:main_result} is \emph{time-uniform} and applies to all $\mathbf{x}\in\{0,1\}^{s_{\nu,\h}}$ obtained, without leveraging accumulated information across rounds\footnote{On the other hand, learning under feedback---where inputs depend on past outputs---would require additional assumptions on the permissible configurations.}.
-Moreover, the parameter $\alpha\in (0,1)$ in \eqref{mainres} is tunable and may be selected a priori.
-In particular, choosing $\alpha\asymp\h^{-1}$ keeps the majorant constant uniformly controlled as $\h$ grows and guarantees meaningful convergence. \emph{To our knowledge, this is the first instance in which such dimension- or cardinality-free rates are established for reasoning probes operating on looped, strongly connected computation graphs.}
+\paragraph{Uniform graph-size-independent generalization and the role of $\alpha$.} The analysis underlying Theorem~\ref{thrm:main_result} is \emph{time-uniform} and applies to all $\mathbf{x}\in\{0,1\}^{s_{\nu,\h}}$ without leveraging accumulated information across rounds\footnote{Learning under feedback—where inputs depend on past outputs—would require additional assumptions on the permissible configurations.}.
+A key feature of the result is that the parameter $\alpha\in(0,1)$ in \eqref{mainres} is chosen \emph{a priori} and controls a tradeoff between the strength of the loss and the dependence of the generalization bound on the graph structure.
+In particular, the loss $J_\alpha$ varies with $\alpha$, so different choices of $\alpha$ correspond to evaluating performance under different metrics.
+For fixed $\alpha$, the constants in the bound may depend on structural parameters such as $\h$.
+However, selecting $\alpha\asymp \h^{-1}$ ensures that these constants remain uniformly controlled as $\h$ grows, yielding meaningful convergence with a rate that remains $\mathcal{O}(1/\sqrt{N})$. \emph{To our knowledge, this is the first instance in which such dimension- or cardinality-free rates are established for reasoning probes operating on looped, strongly connected computation graphs.}

+In our setting, the introduction of the snowflaked loss $J_\alpha$ is not merely technical: it enables a low-distortion embedding of the computation graph into one dimension, which is essential for obtaining optimal rates via Wasserstein concentration.
+Smaller values of $\alpha$ improve the geometric regularity of the graph metric and facilitate this embedding, while larger values correspond to stronger discrepancies between probe outputs. \emph{This tradeoff is intrinsic to analyses based on snowflaked metrics; here, it establishes a link between the geometry of the underlying computation graph and the statistical guarantees that can be achieved.}

 \paragraph{Contextual discussion on coverage property of i.i.d. sampling} With computational efficiency in mind, we consider i.i.d.\ (memoryless) probing of vertices.
 Unlike systematic exploration or uniform sampling without replacement---which enforces non-revisitation and guarantees full coverage after $k$ queries at the cost of storing previously visited vertices---i.i.d.\ sampling incurs no storage overhead.
 Under this scheme, the total number of probes $N$ may exceed $\nu^{\h}$, the order of the total number of computational nodes, and even satisfy $N\gg \nu^{\h}$ without guaranteeing full coverage.
 In particular, repeated sampling of a small subset of vertices may dominate, leading to highly unbalanced visitation frequencies.
 This phenomenon is classical in occupancy problems; see, for example, \citep[Proposition~1]{BrownPekozRoss2008Coupon}.
 While arbitrarily ill-conditioned distributions are theoretically admissible, in practice users rarely deploy strategies assigning vanishing mass to a large fraction of vertices. (\emph{We emphasize that our generalization bounds do not require uniform coverage or coupon-collector–type guarantees, and remain valid even when many vertices are never observed.})